InfOmics/PANPROVA/README.md

 It uses MUSCLE to compute alignments.
 It is supposed that MUSCLE has already been installed on the system.</br>
 For each gene family, a file named MFS is created in the `omsa` folder.

+### Test 8 : gene-fusion / sub-gene duplication
+This example exercises the sub-gene duplication branch of the gene-fusion block.
+It evolves 10 genomes from a *Mycoplasma genitalium* root with all base evolution probabilities at their defaults and only sub-gene duplication enabled (`--gene-fusion-prob 1.0`, `--sub-gene-dup-prob 1.0`, `--intra-sub-gene-dup-prob 0.5`, every other fusion class set to 0).
+With `--intra-sub-gene-dup-prob 0.5`, the example produces a roughly even mix of `GENE_FUSION_INTRA_SUB_GENE_DUPLICATION` and `GENE_FUSION_INTER_SUB_GENE_DUPLICATION` events in `[output_prefix].chimeras.csv`.
+To run the example, enter in the example directory and run `bash run_example.sh`.

+### Test 9 : gene-fusion / extended deletion
+This example exercises the extended deletion branch of the gene-fusion block.
+It evolves 10 genomes with `--gene-fusion-prob 1.0`, `--sub-gene-dup-prob 0`, `--sub-gene-ext-del-prob 1.0`, `--min-gene-num-ext-del 1`, `--max-gene-num-ext-del 3`, and `--reuse-deleted-genes-prob 0.5`.
+Every gene-fusion cycle that fires produces a `GENE_FUSION_EXTENDED_DELETION_FUSION` row in the chimera log, and roughly half of those events also produce one or more `GENE_FUSION_EXTENDED_DELETION_REINSERTION` rows with the same `event_id`.
+To run the example, enter in the example directory and run `bash run_example.sh`.

+### Test 10 : gene-fusion / inversion
+This example exercises the inversion branch.
+It evolves 10 genomes with `--inversion-prob 1.0` and `--intra-inversion-prob 0.5` (gene-fusion and translocation disabled).
+It produces a roughly even mix of `MUTATION_INVERSION_INTRA` rows (one row per event) and pairs of `MUTATION_INVERSION_INTER` rows (two rows sharing the same `event_id`, one per affected gene) in the chimera log.
+Every contribution has `reverse_complemented = 1`.
+To run the example, enter in the example directory and run `bash run_example.sh`.

+### Test 11 : gene-fusion / translocation
+This example exercises the translocation branch.
+It evolves 10 genomes with `--translocation-prob 1.0` (gene-fusion and inversion disabled).
+Every fired cycle produces a `MUTATION_TRANSLOCATION` row in the chimera log.
+The `reverse_complemented` column is `1` whenever source and target lie on opposite strands.
+To run the example, enter in the example directory and run `bash run_example.sh`.

+### Test 12 : gene-fusion / all events together
+This example combines every chimera-generating mutation in a single run, with all probabilities at intermediate values (`--gene-fusion-prob 1.0`, `--sub-gene-dup-prob 0.5`, `--intra-sub-gene-dup-prob 0.5`, `--sub-gene-ext-del-prob 0.5`, `--reuse-deleted-genes-prob 0.5`, `--translocation-prob 0.5`, `--inversion-prob 0.5`, `--intra-inversion-prob 0.5`).
+It is the most representative example for inspecting the full set of `event_type` values in the chimera log and for exercising the chimera-aware pangenomic post-processing step that emits the `[output_prefix].chimeras.{gene_families,family_presence,pan_distribution,ancestry}` files.
+To run the example, enter in the example directory and run `bash run_example.sh`.

 ----

 ## License
 PANPROVA is distributed under the MIT license.
 This means that it is free for both academic and commercial use.
 Note, however, that some third-party components in PANPROVA require that you reference certain works in scientific publications.
 You are free to link or use PANPROVA inside the source code of your own program.
 If so, please take a look at (cite) PANPROVA and this website.
 We appreciate bug fixes and would be happy to collaborate for improvements.
 [License](https://raw.githubusercontent.com/InfOmics/PANPROVA/master/LICENSE)

 ## Citation